VHS Revival revisits Wes Craven’s self-reflexive masterpiece.

 The characters in Scream know they are in a horror movie, and having been exposed to so many of them they know what to do and what not to do in order to survive.
 As the students of Woodsboro are picked off one-by-one, a very familiar pattern emerges – perhaps a little too familiar – and we quickly begin to realise that what we are watching is kind of like a movie within a movie.
 The identity of the first victim – played by a returning Drew Barrymore in little more than a cameo role – is in itself a surreal occurrence, and perhaps a nod to Psycho as the movie’s biggest star is killed off before we are even underway.

 There are several other movie references in that first scene alone.
 Barrymore is stalked by a nuisance caller beset on playing a game of ‘guess the movie’, her answers determining whether or not she lives or dies.
 Everyone from Michael Myers to Jason Voorhees to Craven’s own Fred Krueger gets a mention here, while the latter makes a pseudo-cameo of his own, the high school’s janitor appearing to wear Freddy’s striped sweater and hat.
-Craven even goes as far as to refer to him as Fred, and is clearly relishing in the transparencies of the concept.
+Played by none other than Craven himself, the director even goes as far as to refer to him as Fred, and is clearly relishing in the transparencies of the concept.

 There is an inevitability about the events in Scream, and our fun is derived from knowing this.
 As the rules are explained they very quickly become a realisation.
 People who drink and have sex inevitably fall victim, while the straight-edged virgin remains untouchable.
 There are things one should never say if they expect to survive proceedings.
 ‘I’ll be right back,’ is a definite no-no, whilst venturing to the garage for illegal libations is a surefire way to end up dead.
-In terms of plot, there is nothing here that we haven’t seen before, but through Craven we are able to recall why we were sucked in in the first place; Scream is a resuscitating celebration of a long dormant formula.
+In terms of plot, there is nothing here that we haven’t seen before, but through Craven we are able to recall why we were sucked in in the first place as the movie served to resuscitate a moribund formula.

 No, please don’t kill me, Mr. Ghostface, I wanna be in the sequel! – Tatum